Python interactive shell and interpreting of .py files

 IDLE has py or pyw extensions.
 These are standard extensions (pyw - for windows, but you can use py on windows too).
 You can open idle.py or idle.pyw in any text editor - there you will see the python source code.

 On the next screenshot there is running Python interpreter in Idle:

-There are many more powerful IDE's for Python.
+There are much more powerful IDE's for Python.
 As for me, I'm using Sublime text editor most of the time.

 Python interpreter commands

 Let's try to write something in Python.
-Start interactive shell and input next commands:
+Start an interactive shell and input next commands:

-When you input command and press Enter, interactive shell executes the command and outputs the result.
+When you input command and press Enter, the interactive shell executes the command and outputs the result.

 To exit from interpreter you can input quit() or Ctrl+Z: